jonathangriffiths/MGD_playground/README.md

 # MGD_playground

-A place to demonstrate models etc. run on the MGD data
+This is a place for me to write some simple code that demonstrates models etc. run on the MGD data.